notofonts/noto-docs/src/miniarticles/NotoSansSamaritan.md

 # Noto Sans Samaritan

-Noto Sans Samaritan is a sanserif design intended for general use for the Samaritan script.
+Noto Sans Samaritan is a sanserif design for texts in the Samaritan script.

-It contains 68 glyphs and 4 OpenType features, and supports 66 characters from the Unicode blocks: Samaritan.
+Noto Sans Samaritan has multiple weights, contains 68 glyphs, 4 OpenType features, and supports 66 characters: Samaritan.

 ## Supported writing systems